Empirical-org-Archive/Documentation/Cofactor/Guide - Teams.md

 *These teams are focused on building the the platform that delivers the interactive activities and the knowledge engine that coordinates our development.*

-### Compass
+### Empirical Core

-Compass is our learning management system for organizing and presenting our activities.
-All of our core back end development is through Compass.
-[View the Compass team.](https://github.com/empirical-org/Documentation/tree/master/Compass)
+Empirical Core is our learning management system for organizing and presenting our activities.
+All of our core back end development is through Empirical Core.
+[View the Empirical Core team.](https://github.com/empirical-org/Documentation/tree/master/Empirical-Core)